 This post contains affiliate links.
 Should you click on one, I will get a small commission at no extra cost to you.
 Thank you for supporting my work!

-So let me share with you the best ways to experience this amazing spot, from someone who has been there many, many times.
+So let me share with you the best ways to experience this amazing castle in southern Germany, from someone who has been there many, many times.

 Planning your trip to the Heidelberg Castle

-There are many bus tours that offer a trip to the castle as part of a day trip.
+There are many bus tours that offer visiting Heidelberg Castle as part of a day trip.
 If at all possible, spend a night in Heidelberg and experience a bit more.
 Reading posts about the castle, everyone wishes they had more time to explore the city as well.
-I’ve collected our favourite things to do in Heidelberg with kids, so start there!
 Unlike many other German castles, Heidelberg Castle is right in the town, so it’s easy to visit without a car.
 There is the famous stairway, but it is quite an uphill trek, and you will be doing lots of walking when you’re up there.
 I’d recommend getting the funicular railway from the old town – you can get a ticket which includes your entrance to the castle, and find out when the next guided tour leaves.

 The Elizabeth Gate at Heidelberg Castle is just the thing to post on Valentine’s Day.
 The Prince Elector Palatine Frederick V had stonemasons build this garden arch in pieces, and then assemble it overnight as a birthday surprise for his wife, Elizabeth Stuart (yes, daughter of James I of England and Scotland) around 1613.
 I thought that was possibly the most romantic thing ever, don’t you think? // Das Elisabethtor am Heidelberger Schloß ist die perfekte Post am Valentingstag.
 Die Kürfurst Freidrich V. ließ diesen Gartenbogen in Stücken bauen und über Nacht als Geburtstagsüberraschung für seine Frau Elizabeth Stuart (ja, Tochter von James I. von England und Schottland) um 1613 zusammenbauen.
 Ich dachte, das wäre die das romantischste überhaupt, denkst du nicht? . . . . #gofurther #dreamoflivingabroad #showthemtheworld #familytravels #familytravelblogger #letsgosomewhere #letsgoeverywhere #wanderwithme #familytravelblog #tinytravels #exploringfamilies #takeyourkidseverywhere #almostfearless #fearlessfamtrav #familyadventures #familytraveltribe #havekidswilltravel #familygo #familytraveler #familyjaunts #castleheideblerg #mytinyatlas #living_destinations #myeverydaymagic #pathport #abmtravelbug #visitbawu #visitbawü #historynerd #valentines

-Perkeo is another personality associated with the castle.
+Perkeo is another personality associated with Heidelberg Castle.
 Clemens Pankert was a buttonmaker in South Tyrol, where he met Prince Charles III Philip.
 When Prince Charles became Elector Palatine in the first half of the 18th century, he brought Pankert up to Heidelberg with him.
 It was here that he was nicknamed Perkeo, because his response to being asked if he’d like another glass of wine was always ‘perché no?’ (why not)?
 Perkeo was a dwarf, and was essentially an entertainer at court in Heidelberg, though apparently he knew a lot about wine besides how to drink vast quantities of it.
+He alone kept the keys to access the famous Heidelberg Castle wine barrel.
 The legend goes that he drank nothing but wine through his entire life, but when he was sick and he drank water, at the behest of a doctor, he died the next day.
 To be fair, most people didn’t drink water at that point, it was quite sensible!
 You will notice pubs and restaurants named after Perkeo around town.

-There’s a wonderful animation of how the castle has looked at various points in its history made recently, it’s worth a watch.
+There’s a wonderful animation of how Heidelberg Castle towers have looked at various points in its history, it’s worth a watch.

 There are audio guides available, and they will share with you much of the history I’ve detailed above, and more, including the story about the world’s largest wine barrel in the basement of the castle.
-However, it really is worth doing the guided tour.
-Like most German castles, you can’t see the inside of the structure without a guided tour.
+However, it really is worth doing the guided tour of our partially restored castle ruins.
+Like most German castles, you can’t see the inside Heidelberg Castle without a guided tour.
 It takes about an hour, and you tromp all over the place, so bringing kids along isn’t as much of a chore as you’d think.
-The guides are lovely, quite keen local historians, and they have lots of stories to tell that you won’t find in the guidebooks or on Wikipedia.
+The guides are lovely, quite keen local historians, and they have lots of stories about Heidelberg Castle to tell that you won’t find in the guidebooks or on Wikipedia.
 If you think you only have time for either the audio tour or the guided tour, I would do the guided tour.
 Ask at the ticket desk when the next English language tour leaves.
 Do remember to wear warm clothes (if it’s autumn or winter) and sturdy shoes, as you will be climbing many imperfect steps, and the castle buildings are unheated.

-Tucked into the basements of one of the Schloss buildings is the German Pharmacy Museum.
+Tucked into the basements of one of the Heidelberg Castle buildings is the German Pharmacy Museum.
 If you’re with older children, and you don’t read German, you will get more out of this corner of the castle with the audio guide.
 However, it’s also quite a fascinating place to wander through even without a guide, so if your travel companions are running out of steam, it’s still worth a quick visit.
 Inside, you’ll find several apothecary shops set up nearly in their entirety, as the museum has been bequeathed a number of shop interiors.
 It’s fascinating, seeing all the many drawers and jars and bottles that would have been the stock and trade of a pharmacist not all that long ago.
 There’s a Kinder Apotheke (children’s pharmacy) where younger kids can pretend to examine someone and give a prescription.
 It’s worth noting that it’s very cool down here on hot summer days, and heated in winter.
 Entrance to the museum is included in your castle entry ticket.
+It’s also a great way to see some of the underground levels of this wing of the castle.

 Restaurants at Heidelberg Castle and nearby

-- Entrance to the castle courtyard and Pharmacy Museum (doesn’t include the castle interiors, you need to go on a guided tour to see that) costs 7€ for adults and 4€ children, and this ticket includes the funicular railway up and down from the castle to the Old Town
+- Entrance to the castle courtyard and Pharmacy Museum (doesn’t include the castle interiors, you need to go on a guided tour to see that) costs 7€ for adults and 4€ children, and this ticket includes the funicular railway up and down from the castle to the Old Town, on the opposite side of the big church from the Old Bridge (Alte Brücke)

 - The castle courtyard and the Great Barrel is open daily from 8am – 6pm, with last entrance at 5:30pm, with special times on Christmas Eve and New Year’s Eve, and closed on Christmas Day